 Information Technology is one of the fastest-growing career fields today.
 The Computer Networking curriculum prepares students to plan, design, implement, troubleshoot, and administer microcomputer-based networks.
-This curriculum can assist students in preparing for the following certifications: CompTIA (A+, Network+, Linux+, Security+); Microsoft Certified Technology Specialist, and Cisco Certified Network Associate.
+This curriculum can assist students in preparing for the following certifications: CompTIA (A+, Network+, Linux+, Security+, Project+); Microsoft Certified Professional, and Cisco Certified Network Associate.

 Computer Networking students can increase their learning (and earning) potential by participating in the cooperative education work-experience program.
 Through this program, students can spend up to two semesters working in the information technology field while earning college credits.
 Interested students should contact their academic advisor or the Office of Career Management for more information.

 The program schedule that follows is designed for full-time students who have completed all prerequisites and who have no college preparatory recommendations.
 Many individuals, especially part-time students, and those taking college preparatory courses, will require additional semesters of study.
 Students should consult their academic advisors for help in planning their schedules.

 Upon completion of an Associate of Applied Business degree in Computer Networking, a graduate will be able to do the following:

 - Demonstrate knowledge of computer and network systems, terms, and concepts.

 - Setup, install, configure, and troubleshoot hardware/software for desktop computer systems.